Can I stay in My Apartment If I File Bankruptcy, and Can I Rent Another House or Apartment in the Future?

 Filing Bankruptcy and the Automatic Stay May Extend Your Ability to Keep Your Apartment

 However, the Tenant may delay the eviction under Chapters 7 and 13 of the Bankruptcy Code’s automatic stay provisions.
-Once the lawsuit is filed, the Tenant will be protected by the automatic stay.
+Once the lawsuit is filed, the automatic stay will protect the Tenant.
 Therefore, this eviction bankruptcy stay is not permanent.

 The automatic stay stops eviction proceedings while a bankruptcy case is pending.
-The landlord has the option of requesting that the court allow the eviction proceeding to continue by filing a motion for relief from the stay.
-If the landlord does not file a motion, the automatic stay will remain in place, and the Tenant will be unable to be evicted.
+The landlord can request that the court allow the eviction proceeding to continue by filing a motion for relief from the stay.
+If the landlord does not file a motion, the automatic stay will remain in place, and the Tenant cannot be evicted.

 Eviction Orders and the Automatic Stay

-It would not be the same if your landlord obtained an eviction judgment against you before filing bankruptcy.
-If that is the case, only if specific criteria are met will your bankruptcy law protect you from eviction?
-For example, if the landlord has a judgment for possession, a bankruptcy may not stay the eviction!
+It would not be the same if your landlord obtained an eviction judgment against you before filing for bankruptcy.
+If that is the case, only if specific criteria are met will your bankruptcy law protect you from eviction.
+For example, if the landlord has a judgment for possession, bankruptcy may not stay the eviction!

-If you cannot do so, the landlord can Evict without first obtaining permission from the bankruptcy court.
+If you cannot do so, the landlord can Evict without obtaining the bankruptcy court’s permission.
 Most landlords will wait for the bankruptcy case to conclude before the added expense of proceeding while the bankruptcy case is ongoing.

 What are the criteria for obtaining automatic stay protections after an eviction judgment?

 When you file for bankruptcy, you must swear to the court – under threat of perjury – that your state allows you to cure the default that resulted in the eviction judgment.
-You must also pay all money owing within 30 days of your filing date to the court clerk.
-If you are unable to complete both tasks, your landlord may proceed with the eviction procedures.
+You must also pay the court clerk all money owing within 30 days of your filing date.
+If you cannot complete both tasks, your landlord may proceed with the eviction procedures.

 Can you rent an apartment while in chapter 7 bankruptcy?

-You may have to pay, last, and security first, but be sure the rental is possible.
-Before filing bankruptcy, you probably had bills you struggled financially to pay off.
+You may have to pay last and security first, but be sure the rental is possible.
+Before filing for bankruptcy, you probably had bills you struggled financially to pay off.
 The burden will fall financially.

 Your landlord matters most whether you pay your rent every month and on time at the end of the day.
-You have to show that you are in a stable financial situation that can be done in several ways.
+You have to show that you are in a stable financial situation, which can be done in several ways.
 Renting after a chapter 7 discharge is possible.

-Can you get an apartment with bankruptcy on your record?
+Can you get an apartment with a bankruptcy on your record?

 Do bankruptcies clear evictions?
 Unfortunately no. An eviction will remain on your public record after filing bankruptcy, but you should still be able to rent an apartment or new house.

 It should not be difficult to rent an apartment after you file bankruptcy.
+Finding apartments that accept bankruptcies is very straightforward.
 Essential considerations are prior rental history and having the disposable income to pay the rent payments are they come due.

 Securing a new rental agreement for an apartment or house after a bankruptcy filing

 You will most likely be able to rent during and after your bankruptcy.
-However, you may be required to pay a larger security deposit or submit more information, such as a credit report or bank statements, to get lease approval.
+Landlords that accept bankruptcies will look at several considerations.
+You may be required to pay a larger security deposit or submit more information, such as a credit report or bank statements, to get lease approval.
 Landlords need to weigh their risk and seek to minimize the chance of renting to someone who would break their lease.

-Filing bankruptcy can be a good thing in that it increases your disposable income.
+Filing bankruptcy can be good because it increases your disposable income.
 In addition, now that the financial crisis that caused your bankruptcy is over, you should be in a better financial position.
+Apartments for rent with bankruptcies will be open for your consideration.

 You can more easily make your debt payments after you receive a bankruptcy discharge.
 This would also make rent payments easier to make.

 There are many factors a potential landlord will look at when evaluating a possible tenant after a bankruptcy filing before entering into a rental agreement.
+An individual property owner will consider many things.
 These can include:

 It’s unlikely that your application will be accepted if it appears that you’re still having difficulties meeting your financial obligations.
-However, rebuilding your credit score after a recent bankruptcy can make renting a new apartment a lot easier.
+However, rebuilding your credit score after a recent bankruptcy can make renting a new apartment much more straightforward.

 A good credit check can go a long way to renting a new house or apartment.
 Unfortunately, many landlords only perform credit checks and talk to previous landlords.